Repo Market

 Simple Clarification

 A securities dealer may temporarily sell Treasury securities for cash and agree to repurchase them the next day.
 That provides short-term funding while the cash lender holds collateral for protection.
+The difference between the cash sale price and the repurchase price functions like interest on the loan.
 Central banks also use related transactions in open market operations when they want to add or drain liquidity over short periods.

 FAQ